 Revert to third-party service status

-If you no longer want to have a recategorized third-party service set up as a standalone service (perhaps you've selected a certain domain accidentally), you can return it to third-party status.
+If you no longer want to have a recategorized third-party service set up as a standalone service, you can return it to third-party status.

 - Select Transactions & services from the navigation menu.